 For service codes for which CCHP does not require prior authorization, it remains the providers’ responsibility to verify that the code is a benefit of Texas Medicaid by utilizing the TMPPM and the Medicaid Fee Schedule.

-Listed below are Prior Authorization documents for our providers.
+Listed below are Prior Authorization documents and tools.